 - In our information, publicity and advertising activities, we shall recognise disaster victims (survivors) as dignified humans and not hopeless objects.

-As a Member of HAP, MERCY Malaysia subscribes to the HAP Accountability Principles:
+As a Member of CHS Alliance, MERCY Malaysia subscribes to the Nine Commitments and Quality Criteria of CHS:

 3. The SPHERE Standards in Humanitarian Aid